PangeranWiguan/Divi-Code-Snippets/DIVI Accordion Modular Code/README.md

 Paste the code from Divi Code [4.
 Spoiler Start.html](/DIVI%20Accordion%20Modular%20Code/Divi%20Code/4.%20Spoiler%20Start.html)

-Please note that this code is not a complete html, because we want to cancel the Divi auto generated code when you inser anything using the Divi module.
+Please note that this code is not a complete html, because we want to cancel the Divi auto generated code when you insert anything using the Divi module.

 ```html
 <!--Paste From Here 1 -->